vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_operator.md

     kubectl edit akoconfig -n avi-system ako-config

-Or, if using the Openshift client, use

-    oc edit akoconfig -n avi-system ako-config

 **Note** that if the user edits the AKO controller's configmap/statefulset out-of-band, the changes will be overwritten by the AKO operator.

-#### Upgrading the AKO Controller

-The AKO Controller can be upgraded by upgrading the AKOConfig custom resource.
-For details on how to upgrade AKOConfig custom resource (if applicable), please see [this](akoconfig.md#Upgrading-the-AKOConfig-custom-resource).

 #### Removing the AKO Controller